kickstarter/telekinesis/README.md

 To make defining record processors easier, Telekinesis comes with a `Block` processor that passes a block to `process_records`.
-Use this if you don't need to do any fancy startup or shutdown in your processors.
+Use this if you don't need to do any explicit startup or shutdown in your processors.

 ```ruby
 Telekinesis::Consumer::DistributedConsumer.new(stream: 'some-events', app: 'example') do